Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_strings.md

     ```

 ### Slice From the Start
-By leaving out the start index, the range will start at the first character:
+By leaving out the start index, the range will start at the first character.

 **Code Example**
 === "Jac"